Sponsor-A-Hive Bee Partnerships

 - Step 2.
 Review the supporting materials.
 Learn about the species of bees from which to select and the Sponsor-a-Hive FAQs for more details

 - Step 3.
 Optional but highly recommended: a photo of the location where you will place your bee house (JPG, GIF or PNG file under 5 MB)

 - Step 4.
 Fill out the online Sponsor-a-Hive Application.
-Complete and submit the online application before the deadline of October 31, 2017 at 5pm PST.
+Complete and submit the online application before the deadline.

 Contact Us to ask a question or to offer some feedback.